Jump to DART Documentation Main Index

 Even with input.nml:filter_nml:num_output_obs_members set to 0; the full [prior,posterior] ensemble mean and [prior,posterior] ensemble spread are preserved in the obs_seq.final file.
 Consequently, the ensemble means and spreads are used to calculate the diagnostics.
 If the input.nml:filter_nml:num_output_obs_members is set to 80 (for example); the first 80 ensemble members prior and posterior "expected" values of the observation are also included.
 In this case, the obs_seq.final file contains enough information to calculate a rank histograms, verify forecasts, etc. The ensemble means are still used for many other calculations.

-There are two versions of this program, one for high-order models that have real observations and another for low-order models.
-Since this program is fundamentally interested in the response as a function of region, the division was made if the model has a threed_sphere or a oned location_mod.f90.
-It did not make sense to ask the lorenz_96 model what part of North America you'd like to investigate.
+Since this program is fundamentally interested in the response as a function of region, there are three versions of this program; one for each of the oned, threed_sphere, or threed_cartesian location modules (location_mod.f90).
+It did not make sense to ask the lorenz_96 model what part of North America you'd like to investigate or how you would like to bin in the vertical.
 The low-order models write out similar netCDF files and the Matlab scripts have been updated accordingly.
-The oned observations have locations conceptualized as being on a unit sphere, so only the namelist input variables pertaining to longitude are used.
+The oned observations have locations conceptualized as being on a unit circle, so only the namelist input variables pertaining to longitude are used.

 Identity observations (only possible from "perfect model experiments") are already explored with state-space diagnostics, so obs_diag simply skips them.